 Entry Fee: INR 20 per person for adults and INR 10 per person for children

-4. Karanji Lake – The largest lake in Karnataka
+4. Karanji Lake

-Capturing over 90 acres, the largest lake in Karnataka is a beautiful and serene sight.
+Capturing over 90 acres, the largest lake in Karnataka is among the most gorgeous tourist places in Mysore.
 Karanji Lake is situated at the base of Chamundi hills and qualifies as the best option for enjoying nature’s scenic views.

-Adding to it, the highlight of the lake is India’s largest walk through aviary that houses more than 70 species of birds.
+Adding to it, the highlight of the lake is India’s largest walk-through aviary that houses more than 70 species of birds.
 Serving as a home to migratory birds, it is a picturesque spot for all the bird lovers and nature admirers and one of the must-visit tourist places in Mysore.

 Timings: Wed-Mon 8:30 am to 5.30 pm, closed on Tuesday